advmlphish/raze_to_the_ground_aisec23/README.md

 * `run_adv_attacks.py`: Python script that contains the source code to generate adversarial phishing webpages against a target machine-learning model.
 * `check_rendering.py`: Python script to verify whether the generated adversarial phishing webpages have the same rendering of their respective phishing samples.
   This script renders a phishing webpage and its corresponding adversarial example in the Google Chrome browser, captures their screenshots, and computes their SHA-256 checksum to check if they are the same.
-  This can be run on the samples included in the `samples` folder.
+  This can be run on the samples included in the `samples/` folder.
 * `experiments_analysis.ipynb`: Jupyter notebook to visualize and interpret the results.
 It reports the security evaluation curves showing how the detection rate at 1% False Positive Rate (FPR) changes w.r.t. the number of queries, considering the best sequence of manipulations.